OmarMohammed88/Scraping_sites/README.md

 # Scraping_sites
-This Repo for Scraping websites and it will keep update
+This Repo for Scraping websites it contains many different scripts for many websites